fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 <h4>2.18* Data for countries, step1</h4>

-The API [https://restcountries.com](https://restcountries.com) provides data for different countries in a machine-readable format, a so-called REST API.

-Create an application, in which one can look at data from various countries.
-The application should probably get the data from the endpoint [all](https://restcountries.com/v3.1/all).
+At [https://studies.cs.helsinki.fi/restcountries/](https://studies.cs.helsinki.fi/restcountries/) you can find a service that offers a lot of information related to different countries in a so-called machine-readable format via the REST API.
+Make an application that allows you to view information from different countries.

 The user interface is very simple.
 The country to be shown is found by typing a search query into the search field.